 How wonderful is it that if we shift our perspective on what something is supposed to be (a gourd, for example) and consider what it could be (a lamp? a fun mask? a spoon maybe?), we can unlock a whole new world of possibilities!

 It’s the same sort of thought process that has made societies successful throughout time; people, looking at objects and wondering, what if?

 What if this sturdy plant could actually be my new cool pencil holder?
-What if we could free up thousands of hours of time with a machine that washes clothes for us?
-Or what if our abundance of plastic waste could actually be transformed into something useful?
+What if our abundance of plastic waste could actually be transformed into something useful?
 Or how about toxins in a river?
 Could those be useful?
 Well, two professors from Ohio University have turned toxic sludge into pigments for paint!
 When we tilt our heads and ask more questions, we’re able to see the possibilities in the world far more clearly.